microsoft/botframework-cli/packages/cli/README.md

   -p, --prefix   Prefix stdout with package name.

-  -s, --static   Use static timestamps when generating timestamps on activities.
+  -s, --stamp    Use static timestamps when generating timestamps on activities.

 EXAMPLE